taiane94sb/taiane94sb/README.md

 - 👋 Hi, I’m Taiane Barbosa.
 - 👀 I’m interested in Tecnology.
-- 🌱 I’m currently learning and working with Python, Java and JavaScript.
+- 🌱 I’m currently learning and working with Java, Python and JavaScript.
 - 💞️ I’m from Salvador, Bahia, Brazil.

 <!---